 Further Work The bamboo stands of Jebel Dair were indeed the same variety of Oxytenanthera abyssinica that we had identified a few weeks earlier in the Blue Nile region, in eastern Sudan.
 Further research and discussions with colleagues in other Sahelian countries to the West confirmed that this species could be found – generally in isolated pockets of hilly regions – all the way to Senegal in the western Sahel.

 In the report that we wrote for NAS-BOSTID (National Academy of Sciences, Board on Science and Technology for International Development), we therefore reported the existence of a band of Oxytenanthera abyssinica that can be found stretching from the Ethiopian border across to the Atlantic Ocean, and which parallels the Acacia band already well known to exist along this area (see map above).

-However, we advised that no coordinated work had been done on this bamboo, its ecological setting, or socio-economic links.
-As well, that following the drought of the 1980s and subsequent extensive mining of bamboo in the Sudan – and presumably throughout the area where it occurs – there was a risk its ultimate demise.
+However, we advised that no coordinated work had been done on this bamboo, its ecological setting, or socioeconomic links.
+As well, that following the drought of the 1980s and subsequent extensive mining of bamboo in the Sudan – and presumably throughout the area where it occurs – there was a risk of its ultimate demise.

+We therefore advised BOSTID to support further applied research on the topic, which did take place with additional assistance from the Ford Foundation, the International Foundation, the US Geological Survey, USAID, and others.
 Colleagues from the Kenya Forestry Research Institute and the Sudan Forests National Corporation, together with other partners in the Horn of Africa, participated in the training that was organized as a follow-up to this trip.
 The training involved the same techniques that we had used in the Sudan (GPS, GIS and biophysical-socioeconomic ground assessments).
-The program was conducted in the Lake Naivasha Watershed in Kenya, which is another story of great interest.
+The program was regional, being conducted in the Lake Naivasha Watershed in Kenya, which is another story of great interest.